Shimbhu77/Masai-Calculator/README.md

 # Masai Calculator
-### we can addtion ,substraction , multiply, division through this.
+### we can do addition ,substraction , multiply, division through this.
 ### A solo project excuted in half day.

 # Tech Stack